austin-taylor/pixyll/_posts/2017-07-28-data-science-hunting-funnel.md

 ![MINUTE_BEACONS]({{ site.base }}/images/ds_hunting_funnel.png){: class="center-image"}

-In the age of Cybersecurity and data science, we often hear about machine learning being applied to cybersecurity.
-The idea is to apply data science to catch sophisticated hackers which [evade Intrusion Detection Systems (IDS)](https://en.wikipedia.org/wiki/Intrusion_detection_system_evasion_techniques).
+In the age of cybersecurity and data science, we often hear about machine learning being applied to cybersecurity to catch sophisticated hackers which [evade Intrusion Detection Systems (IDS)](https://en.wikipedia.org/wiki/Intrusion_detection_system_evasion_techniques).
 Data science can be used to identify anomalous network activity, but requires an additional level of processing to prevent a flood of events being presented to an analyst to process.

-**The Data Science Hunting Funnel** was created to illustrate a workflow for security researchers and data scientist to help reduce their dataset and have the best likelihood of identifying malicious traffic.
+**The Data Science Hunting Funnel** was created to illustrate a workflow for security researchers and data scientist to help reduce their dataset and have the best likelihood of identifying malicious traffic and also attempt to set expectations.
+Data science is not a Cybersecurity silver bullet, but can be very useful when coupled with the right domain expertise.

 Hunt Funnel Breakdown
 ---